ryanbyczek/4coder-Customization/README.md

 These files are to be placed under the 4coder\custom directory.

 Features:
+* Jump to function under cursor, with the ability to jump back afterwards
 * More informative File Bar
 * Preview hex color codes that lie under the cursor
 * Draw guide-lines from scope start to scope end